mosbiuschip/chipathon2025/CAD_tool_installation/install_using_repo.md

 ## Preamble
 - Read through this whole document first to get an idea of the various steps involved.

+- These instructions assume you have a basic understanding of using GitHub repositories and of using command-line-interface (CLI) commands.

 - Review this figure to understand the overall computing setup:

 ![Setup Diagram](../CAD_tool_computing_constellation/img/Computer_Tools_Setup.png)